 I named it Guru Salad back in 2015 when I began my recipe blogging adventure.
 Although, I had a different blog back then and you may be able to find the old photos on Pinterest and Instagram.
 However, I disconnected the oldest recipe pages, because they are not up to my today standards.
 Nevertheless, my old blog is still active, even if I don’t pay for it anymore.
 If you are wondering how is that possible, well it is because my old hosting provider is www.wix.com and they let you build website for free.
 Although, if you are planning becoming a serious blogger creating an income, I do not recommend it.

 Anyway, it was fine for me for the time being, because I had a lot to learn.
-Finally, now I am ready for the next step, therefor I created this new blog last month.
+Finally, now I am ready for the next step, therefore I designed this new blog last month.
 I have created lots of recipes in the past and I will bring the best ones to you gradually for sure.
 I just need to take new photos with my new camera and lighting.

 And now I should finally talk little bit about making the salad, right?
 I definitely would like to point out how important is to cut the kale as thin as possible and so the cabbage.
 That is one of the reasons why it is so popular over the years.
 We have lots of parties, because my son in law has a big family and this salad is a must on very party!
 Actually, my daughter makes it, because she is a Kale Salad pro now, lol.
 In fact, the biggest success is that my twin grandsons like it too.
 They will be four years old next month and they enjoying this salad for two years, all ready.
 However, if you are looking for something else, you may check my SALADS page.

 Well, the dressing has a lot to do with it as well and I am using it for other salads also.
 I have always some in the jar and stored in the cupboard.
 It doesn’t have to be refrigerated.
 And if you are wondering about the garlic, I would like suggest that the best for this dressing is the dehydrated one.
 Unfortunately, not easy to find in the supermarkets.
 I know Bulk Barn has it, if you live in Canada, or you can order it on Amazon.